News is not enough. Humanity needs system-illuminating story forms.

 - What we need to do differently: Illuminate systems and our roles in shaping them, rather than focusing on blaming individual events.
 And do it in a way amenable to human cognition.

-- Where do we go from here: what exists, what to create, and [SPOILER ALERT] the launch of an organization to do just that (!)
+- Where do we go from here: what exists, what we need to create

 1. How we got here